PoisotLab/2015_ms_datamining/ms.md

 modeling tools require a minimal sample size in order to achieve acceptable accuracy, concerted efforts by the community and funding agencies to ensure that the minimal amount of data is deposited upon publication or acquisition is needed.
-It must also be noted that the treshold of a 100 occurrences is an arbitrary one.
+It must also be noted that the threshold of a 100 occurrences is an arbitrary one.

 The approach is amenable to sensitivity analysis, and indeed this will be a